krecicki/highlightfactcheck.com/README.md

 - The current pricing model is set at $99.99/month for unlimited fact-checks.
 This can be much less because we ditched google CSE
 - The `SIMILARITY_THRESHOLD` in `api_config.py` is currently set to 0.95.
 We might need to adjust this based on user feedback and system performance.
 - The fact-checking system currently uses GPT-4.
-- The Chrome extension is not yet implemented.
+- The Chrome extension is not live to the public yet.
 This should be a priority for the next development sprint.